patrickdegand/catgeoprop/README.md

+# catgeoprop
-# catgeopropGitHub Pages with catalyst geometrical properties calculation programpossibility to install PWA of this webpage
+GitHub Pages with catalyst geometrical properties calculation program with possibility to install PWA of this webpage